m-weigand/Debye_Decomposition_Tools/Readme.txt

 Debye decomposition tools
 =========================

-Routines corresponding to the manuscript "Debye decomposition of time-lapse spectral induced polarisation data".
+Routines accompanying to the manuscript "Debye decomposition of time-lapse spectral induced polarisation data".
 The routines can be accessed (after installation) using the executable scripts 'dd_sinlge.py', 'dd_time.py', and 'dd_space_time.py'.
 Corresponding tool-scripts are 'ddps.py', 'ddpt.py', and